 For more information, visit our Parent Resources.

-Students may authorize Marietta College employees to release information to parents by submission of the Authorization to Release Information to Parents/Guardians (PDF).
+Students may authorize Marietta College employees to release information to parents by submitting the Authorization to Release Information to Parents/Guardians (PDF).
 This form allows students to select which categories of information may be disclosed: Academic, Conduct/Housing, Financial Aid, Billing.
 The form must be signed by the student and submitted to the Records Office in the Irvine Administration Building.

 The authorization to release information does not serve as a power of attorney, allowing parents to conduct business on behalf of the student nor does it provide electronic access to student information.
 The Authorization to Release Information to Parents/Guardians is distinct from the Authorized User account available via TouchNet for Student Account purposes.